-Eytan Ribner is a singer-songwriter, comedian, photographer and (self-proclaimed) #SelfieKing.
+Eytan Ribner is an award-winning singer-songwriter, comedian, photographer, and (self-proclaimed) #SelfieKing.

 He has a varied background:

 Comedy (Upright Citizens Brigade – voted least-likely to succeed, the Comedy Store),

 Photography (Art Center College of Design, self-proclaimed King of the Serious Selfie),

 Finance (CPA, dormant in CA and NY) and

 Played basketball for Golda Meir’s home team in Jerusalem